yan-soon/tp/docs/UserGuide.md

 1. Ensure you have **internet connectivity** to fully utilise GradPad with the latest data from [NUSMods](https://nusmods.com/).

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The Main Page similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)